How to Choose Healthy Frozen Dinners & What to Watch Out For

 Kashi’s quinoa bowl is a much more wholesome choice, with less than ⅓ of the sodium content in the spaghetti and meat sauce meal!
-Granted, it is about half the size of the Marie Callender dish, and 240 calories might not be filling enough as a dish on its own.
+Granted, it’s about half the size, and 240 calories might not be filling enough for a dinner on its own.
 But, it is possible to find frozen dinners with a more reasonable sodium content.
-This meal is also a winner because it’s got loads of healthy fiber, NO added sugars, and wholesome carbs from whole grains and veggies.
-The ingredients list is also fuel-friendly, full of healthy ingredients we’d use in our own cooking.
+This meal is also has loads of healthy fiber, NO added sugars, and wholesome carbs from whole grains and veggies.
+And, the ingredients list is fuel-friendly, full of healthy ingredients we’d use in our own cooking.

 Per 1 entree (9oz/255g):

 Sugar is the other sneaky element in frozen dinners.
 Yes, there are natural sugars in some foods, like fruits (including tomatoes) and dairy products (like milk and cheese).
 If a frozen meal contains these foods, they contribute to some of its sugar content.
 The real problem is added sugar, typically used for flavor, in both sweet and savory dishes.
 It’s especially common in dishes with sweet and sour, teriyaki, or pasta sauces.
 But, really, how much sugar do we need in a dinner plate?